Fokker F28 Fellowship

 The Fokker F28 Fellowship is a twin-engined, short-range jet airliner designed and built by Dutch aircraft manufacturer Fokker.

-Following the Fokker F27 Friendship, an early and commercially successful turboprop-powered regional airliner, Fokker decided to embark on developing a new turbojet-powered commuter aircraft that would build upon its experiences with the F27.
+Following the Fokker F27 Friendship, an early and commercially successful turboprop-powered regional airliner, Fokker decided to embark on developing a new turbofan-powered commuter aircraft that would build upon its experiences with the F27.
 During the design phase, a high level of attention was paid to market research and operator concerns; amongst other changes made, the prospective jetliner was increased in size, changing its maximum seating capacity from 50 to 65 passengers.
 During April 1962, Fokker announced the formal launch of the F28 Fellowship.
+The Fokker F28 directly competed with the American Douglas DC-9 and British BAC 1-11.

 On 9 May 1967, the prototype F28-1000 conducted its maiden flight.
-Type certification was achieved on 24 February 1969, and the first revenue-earning flight by Braathens was performed on 28 March 1969.
+On 24 February 1969, Kees van Meerten, Fokker Board member, received the Certificate of Airworthiness from Willem Jan Kruys, Director General of the Dutch National Aviation Authority.
+The first revenue-earning flight by Braathens was performed on 28 March 1969.
 Following its entry to service, Fokker developed multiple variants of the F28; one model, the F28-2000, featured an extended fuselage that could accommodate up to 79 passengers.
 A major revision was the F28-4000, which was powered by quieter Rolls-Royce Spey 555-15H engines, a redesigned cockpit, and a modified wing, and had a further increased seating capacity up to 85 passengers.
 During 1987, production of the type was terminated in favour of two newer derivatives, the Fokker 70 and the larger Fokker 100.

 Development

 By 1960, Dutch aircraft manufacturer Fokker was engaged in multiple programmes; these included military aircraft such as the Bréguet Br.1150 Atlantic and the Lockheed F-104 Starfighter, as well as the commercially successful turboprop-powered F27 Friendship airliner.
-Around this time, British European Airways (BEA) released a specification that called for a high-speed regional airliner powered by turbojet engines.
-In response, Fokker took an interest in developing its own turbojet-powered short-haul airliner.
+Around this time, British European Airways (BEA) released a specification that called for a high-speed regional airliner powered by turbofan engines.
+In response, Fokker took an interest in developing its own turbofan-powered short-haul airliner.
 According to aviation publication Flying, Fokker's prospective jetliner design was heavily shaped by feedback and experiences from its existing customers of the F27, particularly those in the crucial North American market.
 As such, American design methodologies and preferences were incorporated, reportedly emphasising simplicity, as well as efforts to minimise both language and trade barriers.

 During April 1962, Dutch aircraft manufacturer Fokker announced the launch of the F28 Fellowship.
 The programme was a collaborative effort conducted between a number of European companies, namely Fokker itself, West German aerospace companies Messerschmitt-Bölkow-Blohm (MBB) and VFW-Fokker, and Short Brothers of Northern Ireland.
 Substantial government funding was also invested in the project; reportedly, the Dutch government provided 50% of Fokker's stake, while the West German government contributed 60% of the overall 35% German stake.
 Fokker had also approached several other aviation companies with offers of involvement, including France's Sud Aviation and Britain's Hawker Siddeley.